maiush/PPairS/README.md

 The main requirement for installation is Python >= 3.12.

 > [!NOTE]
-> PPairS has not been tested thoroughly with the newly release [numpy 2.0](https://numpy.org/devdocs/release/2.0.0-notes.html)
+> PPairS has not been tested thoroughly with the newly released [numpy 2.0](https://numpy.org/devdocs/release/2.0.0-notes.html)

 1. Clone the repository:
   ```bash